According to the Bureau of Labor Statistics, three million employees have voluntarily left their jobs every month in America since June 2017.

 And as we know from a wide variety of research, happiness matters in the workplace:

 - Unhappy employees cost U.S. businesses $300 billion per year

-- Companies with happy employees are 2.1 percent above industry benchmarks
+- Companies with happy employees are 2.1% above industry benchmarks

 The Unique Retention Challenges of Hourly Workers

-If you’re an employer with mostly hourly workers, you’re likely dealing with staggeringly high turnover rates.
-No matter what measures you take to retain your best, they yield little results.
-What challenges are hourly workers dealing with that make them harder to retain for employers?
+If you’re an employer with mostly hourly workers, you’re likely dealing with high turnover rates.
+What challenges are hourly workers dealing with that make them harder to retain?